Table of Contents

-As a seller, you must demonstrate financial hardship.
-It could be that your current financial situation requires you to move out of the home or relocate.
+As a seller, you must demonstrate financial hardship and must qualify for a short sale.
+It could be that your current financial situation requires you to move out of the home or relocate. receiving Permanent Change of Station orders would qualify as an acceptable reason for a short sale.
 Other acceptable reasons are decreased income; death in the family, e.g. principal wage earner; or a major medical expense.

 A compromise sale can be considered when one of the following financial hardships exist:

 - Medical expenses